Hi! I'm Dana.

 - 2011-12: GM, Revenue Operations, Groupon China, Beijing.
-Made sure the deals made the page and that vendors got paid.
+Made sure the deals made the page and that the vendors got paid.

 - 2008-11: Consultant, Bain & Company (Australia, Singapore, Thailand).
-Stayed up all night making urgent slides for meetings that were postponed.
+Stayed up all night making urgent slides for meetings that were usually postponed.

 - 2007-08: Analyst, Accenture (Australia).
 Learned how to buy a suit.
 Attended many well-catered training sessions.

 - 2000-2006: Bachelor of Laws and Bachelor of Engineering, Monash University (Australia) — Honours, First Class.
 Slept my way through Engineering, but fought tooth and nail to get through Law.